Most of the items in

 your CSCU OneDrive for

 College (COSC) and System Office

-- What do I need to know about OneDrive for Business?
+- What do I need to know when working

 - OneDrive for Business is different than a personal

-- The OneDrive for Business client is the software used to
+- The Microsoft OneDrive sync client is the software used

 - CSCU Faculty/Staff/Students will use their

 CSCU college or university provided Office365 accounts

 to login to Offie365 (or when accessing a

 document shared with them) and not a personal